 As an Amazon Associate, I earn from qualifying purchases

 Pies are delicious, and there are so many different kinds!
-Whether you like fruit pies, cream pies, or savory pies, there’s a pie out there for everyone.
-But there are few things more frustrating than trying to remove a whole pie from a pan, only to have it crumble apart.
+Whether you like fruit pie, cream pie, pumpkin pie, or savory pie, there’s a pie out there for everyone.
+But few things are more frustrating than removing a pie from a pie pan only to have it crumble apart.

-If you’re struggling with this common baking dilemma, never fear!
-There are a few different ways that you can remove a whole pie from a pan.
-You can use a pie server to slice through the pie and then lift it out of the pan.
-Also, you can also use a spatula to loosen the pie from the pan and then lift it out.
-If the pie is stuck to the pan, you can run a knife around the edge of the pan to loosen it and safely transfer it to a pie plate.
+If you’re struggling with this common baking dilemma, don’t worry.
+There are a few different ways that you can remove a pie from a pan.
+You can use a pie knife to slice through the pie and then lift it out of the pan.
+Also, you can use a spatula to loosen the pie from the pan and lift it out.
+If the pie is stuck to the tart pans or parchment paper, you can run a knife around the edge of the tart pans to loosen it and safely transfer it to a pie plate.

-If you’re looking for tips on how to remove an entire pie from a pan, then you’ve come to the right place.
-Here, we’ll give you a few different options for doing so, including using a pie server, knife, a spatula, or even your bare hands.
+If you’re looking for tips on removing an entire pie from a pan, you’ve come to the right place.
+Here, we’ll give you a few options, including using a pie knife, a spatula, or even your bare hands.

-If you’re looking for an easy and impressive way to remove a whole pie from a pan, a pie server is a way to go.
-With just a few simple steps, you can use a pie server to deftly remove your pie from the pan and transfer it to a pie dish, plate, or platter.
+If you’re looking for an easy and impressive way to remove a pie from a pan, a pie spatula is a way to go.
+With just a few simple steps, you can use a pie spatula to deftly remove your pie from the pan and transfer it to a pie dish, plate, or platter.
 If you’re making a Marie Callender Pie, this is thew best way to get it out of the pan in one piece.

-First, make sure that your pie server is clean and dry.
-Next, insert the blade of the pie server into the edge of the pie.
-Gently twist the pie server to loosen the pie from the pan.
-Once the pie is loosened, continue slicing around the edge of the pie until the pie is completely detached from the pan.
+First, make sure that your pie knife is clean and dry.
+Next, insert the blade of the pie knife into the edge of the pie.
+Gently twist the pie knife to loosen the pie from the pie pan.
+Once the pie is reduced, continue slicing around the edge of the pie until the pie is completely detached from the tart pans.

-Now, simply place the pie server under the pie and lift it up.
-The pie should easily slide onto the server.
-If it’s sticking at all, simply give the pie server a little twist to loosen it.
+Now, place the pie spatula under the pie and lift it.
+The pie crust should easily slide onto the server.
+If it’s sticking, give the pie spatula a little twist to loosen it.

 And that’s it!
-So far, using a pie server is an easy way to remove a whole pie from a pan.
-So next time you’re serving up a delicious pie, don’t forget to reach for the pie server.
+So far, using a pie server is an easy way to remove a pie from a pie pan.
+So next time you serve a delicious pie, remember to reach for the pie spatula.

-If you’ve ever made a pie, you know that getting it out of the pan can be a challenge.
+If you’ve ever made a pie, you know that getting it out of the tart pans can be a challenge.
 The pie crust can break, the filling can spill, and it can be a general mess.
-But there is a way to remove a whole pie from a pan with a knife, and it’s actually quite simple.
+But there is a way to remove a pie from a tart pan with a knife, and it’s pretty simple.